 Finally, the event finished with a drinks reception to encourage further discussion about the research presented and allow for networking opportunities.

-The Project Catalogues of each of the outputs presented will be uploaded to this website soon.
-These catalogues will include information on the research and contact details for the researcher to allow for further questions or collaboration.
+The Project Catalogues of each of the outputs presented are available here.
+These catalogues include information on the research and contact details for the researcher to allow for further questions or collaboration.

 The next and final AQUAEXCEL2020 industry brokerage event will be held at next year’s Aquaculture Europe 2020 event in Cork (Ireland), presenting the latest high-potential industry-relevant outputs that will be resulting from the final year of the project.